-As of June 20, 2016, the directors and executive officers of D-BOX, as a group, are the beneficial owners of, directly or indirectly, or exercise control or direction over an aggregate of 5,098,776 Class A common shares of the Corporation, representing 3% of the 175,003,906 Class A common shares issued and outstanding of the Corporation.
-None of the directors or executive officers of the Corporation owns or controls voting shares of D-BOX USA.
+As of June 14, 2018, the directors and executive officers of D-BOX, as a group, are the beneficial owners of, directly or indirectly, or exercise control or direction over an aggregate of 5,563,043 Class A common shares of the Corporation, representing 3.2% of the 175,950,573 Class A common shares issued and outstanding of the Corporation.
+None of the directors or executive officers of the Corporation owns or controls voting shares of D-BOX USA or D-BOX China as those two companies are wholly-owned by D-BOX.
 The information in this paragraph was provided by the relevant directors and executive officers of the Corporation.